in Cedar Hills, UT • 2026 Buying Guide

 The traditional real estate cycle applies most strongly to single-family homes.
 Families want to move during summer, so they list and buy in spring.
 Winter buyers face less competition but fewer choices, while spring brings more inventory but more buyers.

-The current median home price in Cedar Hills is $660K.
+The current median home price in Cedar Hills is $629K.
 Single-Family Home prices vary based on location, size, and condition.
-Year-over-year, prices have changed N/A. Single-family homes historically offer the strongest appreciation, especially in growing areas with good schools.
+Year-over-year, prices have changed -20.0%.
+Single-family homes historically offer the strongest appreciation, especially in growing areas with good schools.
 Land value appreciates; the structure depreciates over time.

 Key considerations for buying a single-family home in Cedar Hills include: School district quality (even if you don't have kids - affects resale); Age and condition of major systems (roof, HVAC, water heater); Lot size, orientation, and outdoor space usability.
 Also watch for red flags like Foundation cracks or uneven floors and Evidence of water in basement or crawlspace.

-Homes in Cedar Hills currently spend an average of 63 days on market.
-This suggests a slower market where you have more time to negotiate.
+Homes in Cedar Hills currently spend an average of 29 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

-With a median price of $660K and homes spending an average of 63 days on market, Cedar Hills is currently a seller's market.
-There's currently 2.0 months of inventory available.
+With a median price of $629K and homes spending an average of 29 days on market, Cedar Hills is currently a balanced market.
+There's currently 3.0 months of inventory available.

 Single-family homes historically offer the strongest appreciation, especially in growing areas with good schools.
 Land value appreciates; the structure depreciates over time.